graded-cs-resources/Madlibs-Template/README.md

 5) Your madlib has correct spelling and reasonable spacing.

 It is fine to use a madlib you did not write yourself, but creativity is fun so give it a try!
+[This is a good example of what it will look like when run](https://youtu.be/iBDz6lZI8xU)

 ### Optional Extensions for a 6 or 7